-Pick the sport you like the most!
+Pick the sport you like most!

-The example may not always show the sport you choose, so if the video says to click on the tennis ball sprite but you chose a volleyball starter project, just click on the volleyball sprite instead.
+The example may not always show the sport you chose, so if the video says to click on the tennis ball sprite but you chose a volleyball starter project, just click on the volleyball sprite instead.

 Cheerleading, dance, karate, or basketball.

 Each project includes athletes in different poses.

-It will open in another tab.
+It will open another tab.

-Next, most starter projects contain more sprites than you need to do the activity, so you get to choose the ones you like.
+Most starter projects contain more sprites than you need to do the activity, so you get to choose the ones you like.

 This project contains several commentator sprites.